 Crushed Red Peppers can be traced back to Central and South America.
 They have been cultivated for more than seven thousand years.
-It was not until the 15th century that red peppers were introduced to the rest of the world.
+It was in the 15th century that red peppers were introduced to the rest of the world.
 In traditional Chinese medicine and Ayurveda, a traditional form of Indian medicine, red peppers have been used to treat digestive problems, circulatory problems, infections, and arthritis.

 Are Red Peppers Full of Antioxidants?